Symptoms Of A Bad ECU And Replacement Cost

 The most well-known modules are also the most likely to fail.
 As mentioned, these are the ECM, TCM, and BCM (engine, transmission, and body electronics).

-And these are just three of the hundreds of control modules that make up the ECU.
+And these are just three of the countless control modules that make up the ECU.
 Others include:

 Anything could fail and produce odd symptoms.
 These would all classify as a bad ECU.